Advice to pivot into AI Safety is likely miscalibrated

 - Private Cost (Part A): \(c\) included Alice’s full opportunity cost (foregone wages, etc.).

-Move from Dynamic Search to Static Contest: Instead of one person’s dynamic search, we’ll use a static “snapshot” model of the entire field for one year.
-We assume there are \(N\) open roles and \(K\) total applicants.
+Move from Dynamic Search to Static Contest: Instead of an individual’s dynamic search, we’ll use a static “snapshot” model of the entire field for one year.
+We assume there are \(N\) open roles and \(K\) total applicants that year.

 In Part A, Alice saw jobs arriving one-by-one (a Poisson process with rate \(r\)).
 In Part B, we are modeling an annual “contest” with \(K\) applicants competing for \(N\) jobs.